 If the flow were inviscid, the drag would be zero, since we would have $u \equiv U$ and the right-hand side of Eq.
 4.22 would be zero.
-(This is consistent with the fact that $\tau_w = 0$ if $\mu = 0$.)
+(This is consistent with the fact that $\tau_w = 0$ if $\mu = 0$ .)
 Equation 4.22 points out the important fact that boundary layer flow on a flat plate is governed by a balance between shear drag (the left-hand side of Eq.4.22) and a decrease in the momentum of the fluid (the right-hand side of Eq.4.22).
-As x increases, δ increases and the drag increases.
+As x increases, $\delta$ increases and the drag increases.
 The thickening of the boundary layer is necessary to overcome the drag of the viscous shear stress on the plate.
-This is contrary to horizontal fully developed pipe flow in which the momentum of the fluid remains constant and the shear force is overcome by the pressure gradient along the pipe.
+This is constant and the shear force is overcome by the pressure gradient along the pipe.

 The development of Eq.
 4.22 and its use was first put forth in 1921 by T. von Karman (1881-1963), a Hungarian/German aerodynamicist.
 By comparing Eqs.
-4.22 and 4.9 we see that the drag can be written in terms of the momentum thickness, Θ , as
+4.22 and 4.9 we see that the drag can be written in terms of the momentum thickness, $\Theta$ , as